-This module focuses on mature hurricanes (e.g. category 2 or stronger) with a well-defined eye as seen in visible, infrared, and microwave satellite imagery.
-Sampling can be achieved in combination with the P-3 Doppler Wind Lidar, Coyote UAS and P-3, G-IV or Global Hawk dropsondes.
-This module can generally be flown in conjunction with TDR Experiment survey patterns, with the addition of either a spiral pattern (pre-SEF) or moat circumnavigation (post-SEF) added onto the survey.
-The module can also be flown during the TC Diurnal Cycle Experiment and DWL Experiment.
+This module focuses on mature hurricanes (e.g., category 2 or stronger) with a well-defined eye as seen in visible, infrared, and microwave satellite imagery.
+Sampling can be achieved in combination with the P-3 Doppler Wind Lidar, Coyote UAS, P-3 and G-IV dropsondes.